 —The PPDU carries an immediate response that is solicited by the non-AP STA.

 —The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of an immediate response frame sent to that STA or the reception of a frame from that STA that did not require an immediate response.

+—The AP with the TXOP Return Support In TXOP Sharing Mode 1 subfield equal to 1 received a frame from the non-AP STA, in which case the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field of the frame is set to 0. (#13989)

 If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the TXOP Sharing Mode subfield equal to 2 is successful, then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless: